 LED lighting positively impacts healthcare facilities immediately through reduced costs, more specifically by energy savings and reduced maintenance.
-Unlike legacy technologies such as traditional fluorescent lights or incandescent light bulbs, most LED lighting in the market can reduce energy up to 70% and have lifetimes of up to 100,000 hours.
+Unlike legacy technologies such as traditional fluorescent lights or incandescent light bulbs, most LED lighting in the market can reduce energy by up to 70% and have lifetimes of up to 100,000 hours.
 In the case of US LED lighting solutions, the ultra-long-life luminaires approach or exceed 200,000 hours and are backed by a ten-year warranty.
-This suggests that products installed in hospitals and other healthcare facilities will operate ten to twenty years and beyond depending how they’re used, much longer than most LED lighting products in the marketplace.
+This suggests that products installed in hospitals and other healthcare facilities will operate for ten to twenty years and beyond, depending on how they’re used, much longer than most LED lighting products in the marketplace.

 Because LED lighting luminaires are made from environmentally friendly materials, they comply with both energy regulations and support sustainability targets that organizations establish.
 Unlike fluorescent lamps that produce a great deal of wasted heat, LED lighting converts energy into visible light releasing much less heat.
-This means less time for air conditioning units to run and less of the energy consumption related to HVAC costs.
-Conventional fluorescent lamps must be handled with care and disposed of appropriately in order to avoid toxic materials from contaminating landfills or other public areas.
+This means less time for air conditioning units to run and less energy consumption related to HVAC costs.
+Conventional fluorescent lamps must be handled with care and disposed of appropriately to avoid toxic materials contaminating landfills or other public areas.
 By implementing LED lighting, recycling/disposal programs can be all but eliminated and free up more of the operating budget.

 Enhancing Patient and Staff Comfort